 Then shall he say also unto them on the left hand, Depart from me, ye cursed, into everlasting fire, prepared for the devil and his angels: For I was an hungred, and ye gave me no meat: I was thirsty, and ye gave me no drink: I was a stranger, and ye took me not in: naked, and ye clothed me not: sick, and in prison, and ye visited me not.
 Then shall they also answer him, saying, Lord, when saw we thee an hungred, or athirst, or a stranger, or naked, or sick, or in prison, and did not minister unto thee?
 Then shall he answer them, saying, Verily I say unto you, Inasmuch as ye did it not to one of the least of these, ye did it not to me.

 And these shall go away into everlasting punishment: but the righteous into life eternal.” – Matthew 26 v 31-46

-If we believe the bible then we must believe that the future shall be full of destruction.
+If we believe the Bible then we must believe that the future shall be full of destruction.
 We must watch and pray, preparing ourselves, living holy and peaceful lives before God.
-We must believe that the bible predicts the future so that we can know what God has planned, and know that he is in control.
-We must be aware that the bible warns us that in the end times many Christians shall fall away from the faith, listening to people telling them they do not have to live holy lives.
-The bible tells us so much about the future for a reason, not so that we should ignore it.
+We must believe that the Bible predicts the future so that we can know what God has planned, and know that he is in control.
+We must be aware that the Bible warns us that in the end times many Christians shall fall away from the faith, listening to people who tell them they do not have to live holy lives, and that sin is acceptable.
+The Bible tells us so much about the future for a reason, not so that we should ignore it.